franchsli/whatsapp_clone_django/README.md

 WEBSOCKET CONSUMER BEFORE DOING THIS)
-  - **DO THIS** When you click show, it does as expected, but in muted statuses html (template) it should handle the 'Show' button and change it to a hidde one that when clicked returns to a not shown muted statuses (to do this, you need to implement a new template.)
+  - **DO THIS** When you click show, it does as expected, but in muted statuses html (template) it should handle the 'Show' button and change it to a hidde one that when clicked returns to a not shown muted statuses (to do this, you need to implement a new template.).
-- Create the search message logic (You can use FILTER ELEMENTS WITH `SHOW ...
-WHEN` from Hyperscript).
-- Rework all the chat.views logics (check if there's a way to implement some view code into another [try to use django redirect to include another view funcionalities into another]).
 - Add something to delete statuses automatically every 24 hours.
 - Implement something to update the message receiver chat_list (websocket chatconsumer).